 This study asked the question, does treatment with R-MDMA by itself have beneficial effects in removing traumatic experiences without the harmful effects of SR-MDMA?
 The answer is undoubtedly yes.

 Hopefully, we may begin guided therapies with MDMA to help patients overcome severely traumatic experiences.
 Whether the trauma is from combat, domestic abuse, or an assault, there are solutions.
 Currently, the only thing holding us back from treatments is the outdated scheduling of these drugs during the War on Drugs Era.
 Because of their dangerous scheduling, research is limited and hard to begin.
 Even with the little research out there, it’s clear that drugs like MDMA, ketamine, psilocybin, and lysergic acid can be beneficial when taken under the supervision of professionals in guided therapy sessions.
+I mean, the current popularity of ketamine-assisted therapy is mainly due to it’s legality.

 REFERENCES

-2. Curry, D. W., Young, M. B., Tran, A. N., Daoud, G. E., & Howell, L. L. (2018).
+1. Curry, D. W., Young, M. B., Tran, A. N., Daoud, G. E., & Howell, L. L. (2018).
 Separating the agony from ecstasy: R(-)-3,4-methylenedioxymethamphetamine has prosocial and therapeutic-like effects without signs of neurotoxicity in mice.
 Neuropharmacology, 128, 196-206. doi:10.1016/j.neuropharm.2017.10.003

 Leave a comment